DominickH20/3DGraphicsEngine/README.md

 # 3DGraphicsEngine
-This goal of this project is to produce a fully functional 3-dimensional graphics engine using a mathematical backbone of vector projection.
+This project implements a fully functional 3D graphics display methodology, built on the mathematics behind vector projection.
+Information on how this project works can be found in the MathematicalFoundation.pdf document.
+Currently, it's most robust capabilities allow for display of vector valued functions or Surfaces in R3.
+However, rigid shapes like cubes or lattices can be coded up for display as well.

+### Usage
-To use this project, run the EngineHost.py file.
-Note that at the moment, only one visualization can be viewed.
-More options will be added in the future.
+To use this project, run the EngineHost.py file

+Use the 'w','a','s','d' keys to rotate the camera Press 'q' anytime to quit the program
+Use the 'z','x' keys to zoom the camera in and out
+Use the 'i','j','k','l' keys to traverse left, right, up, and down